lestherll/paddle-arcade/README.md

-# pong
-Classic Pong game
+# Pong Clone

+This is my take on the classic pong game using python and arcade library.

+## Features

+## Future
+- Game history using database
+-